mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

     --spelling arg            compute spelling features for a give namespace (use '_' for default namespace)

-# Latent Dirichlet Allocation Options
+# Latent Dirichlet Allocation options
     --lda arg                        Run lda with <int> topics --lda_alpha arg (=0.100000001)   Prior on sparsity of per-document topic weights --lda_rho arg (=0.100000001)     Prior on sparsity of topic distributions